1986 Summer 500: Qualifying

 Qualifying was originally scheduled to be split into two rounds.
-The first round was scheduled to be held on Friday, March 14, at 10:00 AM EST. Originally, the first 20 positions were going to be determined by first round qualifying, with positions 21-40 meant to be determined later in the day at 3:00 PM EST. However, due to rain, the first round was cancelled.
+The first round was scheduled to be held on Friday, March 14, at 10:00 a.m.
+EST. Originally, the first 20 positions were going to be determined by first round qualifying, with positions 21-40 meant to be determined later in the day at 3:00 p.m.
+EST. However, due to rain, the first round was cancelled.
 As a result, qualifying was both delayed for almost four hours and condensed into one round for all starting grid spots in the race.
 Depending on who needed it, a select amount of positions were given to cars who had not otherwise qualified but were high enough in owner's points; up to two were given.

 Harry Gant, driving for Mach 1 Racing, won the pole, setting a time of 58.293 and an average speed of 154.392 mph.

 Ferdin Wallace was the only driver that failed to qualify.